spheronFdn/portfolio-template/README.md

 The Spheron community extends beyond issues and pull requests!
 You can support Spheron in many other ways as well.

 ## Community
-For help, discussions or any other queries: Join us on [Discord](https://discord.com/invite/ahxuCtm)
+For help, discussions or any other queries: Join us at Spheron [Discord](https://discord.com/invite/ahxuCtm) Group